Slow Cooked Aubergine and Lentil Curry

 - 1/2 tsp extra hot chilli powder

-- Cut the aubergines into quarter slices – or for big aubergines, small chunks- and place it in the slow cooker, along with the lentils.
+Cut the aubergines into quarter slices – or for big aubergines, small chunks- and place it in the slow cooker, along with the lentils.

 - Open the tins of tomatoes and add them to the slow cooker.

 Mix in the spices.
 Boil the kettle.
 Mix the cornflour/cornstarch together with a little water to form a paste and stir it in.

-Mix the ingredients in the slow cooker well, and stir in the curry paste thoroughly.
-Add 600 ml freshly boiled water from the kettle with the stock cube and pour it in.
+Mix the ingredients in the slow cooker thoroughly.
+Mix 600 ml freshly boiled water from the kettle with the stock cube and pour it in.
 Cook on medium for 6 hours or on low for 8 hours.